Coyote Gulch

 Coyote Gulch Trailhead Directions

 To reach the trailheads for Coyote Gulch, drive on State Highway 12 until you reach the Hole-in-the-Rock Road (officially the Glen Canyon Recreation Area Road) and the “40 Mile Bench turnoff sign where the road makes a large U curve.
 This is about 5 miles southeast of Escalante, Utah and 41 miles east of the Bryce Canyon turnoff.
 At the bottom of the U, exit the highway to the south on a large, maintained dirt road.
 Escalante is the nearest city with your last available services.
 Be aware that these dirt roads may be washed out or have stretches of soft sand, so a four-wheel drive vehicle is recommended.
+There are particularly sandy spots on the road to Fortymile Ridge Trailhead where a typical 2WD vehicle is likely to get stuck.

 Red Well Trailhead